 In 1988 Jack Roush decided to move his racing operations south and launch into the growing but unfamiliar world of NASCAR.
 Already an accomplished drag and road racer, NASCAR was exciting but uncharted territory for the former Ford engineer and college physics teacher.
 The move proved a success and over 30 years later Roush has built his team into one of the most successful in the history of professional sports.

-In 2018, Roush and Roush Fenway Racing will compete in its 31st season of NASCAR competition.
-During that span, Roush’s teams captured multiple championships, across all three of NASCAR’s major series’, while taking home a NASCAR record 325 wins.
-Today, Roush Fenway stands as the winningest team in NASCAR history.
+In 2020, Roush and Roush Fenway Racing will compete in its 33rd season of NASCAR competition.
+During that span, Roush’s teams captured multiple championships, across all three of NASCAR’s major series’, while taking home an astounding 325 wins.

 Roush earned his eighth NASCAR championship in 2015 behind the strong run of young gun Chris Buescher and the No. 60 team.
 Ryan Reed became the 19th driver to win for Roush Fenway Racing in NASCAR competition with his dramatic victory in the NASCAR XFINITY Series opener at Daytona in February.

-Over the past 30 years, the direct result of Roush’s hard work, drive and determination has parlayed into more than 1,300 top-fives and over 2,300 top-10s, while leading over 66,000 laps and turning well over a million miles in NASCAR action.
+Over the past 32 years, the direct result of Roush’s hard work, drive and determination has parlayed into more than 1,300 top-fives and over 2,300 top-10s, while leading over 66,000 laps and turning well over a million miles in NASCAR action.
 Roush Fenway has placed multiple teams in the NASCAR ‘Chase’ for the Championship ‘playoff’ in 11 of the last 13 seasons, including winning the inaugural ‘Chase’ in 2004.
-For his efforts and accomplishments, Roush was nominated for the 2017 and 2018 NASCAR Hall of Fame Classes.

 Born in Covington, Ky., in 1942, Jack Ernest Roush was always interested in finding out what made things tick.
 He received his mathematics degree with a minor in physics from Berea College in 1964 and moved to Detroit to work for Ford Motor Company that same year.
 He went on to earn his Master’s Degree in Scientific Mathematics from Eastern Michigan University in 1970.